eclipse-che/che-docs/src/main/_docs/devops/devops-runtime-stacks.md

 To create a stack, you need to define its configuration according to the [stack data model]({{base}}{{site.links["devops-runtime-stacks-data-model"]}}).

 Also, if you believe your custom stack would be useful to others issue a pull request against the `stacks.json` at [https://github.com/eclipse/che/blob/master/ide/che-core-ide-stacks/src/main/resources/stacks.json](https://github.com/eclipse/che/blob/master/ide/che-core-ide-stacks/src/main/resources/stacks.json).
 If accepted this will add your stack to the default stack library in the product.

+# Adding Stacks to the Che Custom Assembly

+It is possible to provide custom stacks and package them into Che assembly instead of default Che stacks.
+A JAR with stacks.json should be put into Workspace Master WAR, as well as default "che-core-ide-stacks" JAR should be excluded from it.
+Che archetype "stacks-archetype" shows an example of replacing default stacks with custom ones.